chrisdavidmills/rpi-school/physical.md

 1. Put a button onto the breadboard, across three rows.
 The flat legs of the button should run parallel with the lines of the breadboard.
 Be gentle, as getting the button legs inserted into the holes can be a bit fiddly.
 2. Get two jump leads, and connect them to GP26 (left, 19th pin) and GND (left, 20th pin). wire one to each side of the button.

+Now for the software:

-3. Create a new Python file and save it as button_test.py.
+1. Create a new Python file and save it as button_test.py.
-4. enter the following code into it.
+2. enter the following code into it.

 ```
 from gpiozero import Button